Designing CallRail’s first self-serve onboarding to improve retention

 Approach 2: Customized onboarding based on user’s intended use

-We explored a customized onboarding approach that adapted to each user’s intended use.
-The idea came from our Sales team.
+I explored tailoring onboarding to users’ intended use, inspired by Sales-led onboarding.
 When Sales onboards new customers, they start by asking about goals and how the customer plans to use CallRail, then tailor setup guidance accordingly.
-We brainstormed a product-led version of that same personalized experience.

 Why we didn’t pursue it: